-Reality is a starting point, not a purpose He deconstructs reality, transforms it into a puzzle and shows a particular interest in details.
-Truth is in the details.
-Even the devil is in the detail.
+Reality is a starting point, not a purpose.
+He deconstructs reality, transforms it into a puzzle and shows a particular interest in details.
+The truth is in the details, and even the devil is in the detail.
 He creates an artistic world that hides a "hinterland" of interpretations.
 Everything is converted in such a way that the viewer looks for clarification.
-But in order to give explanations, we need definitions.
+However, to give explanations, we need definitions.

 As the deconstructed countryside with its house in a red roof, stealthily hidden in an abstract setting, takes its inspiration from a press release about a horrific murder committed in a seemingly peaceful dwelling, the visual deconstruction meets a mental interpretation of a story about hidden skeletons tumbling out of the cupboards.

 Many cannot stand a no man's land of dubiousness, skeletons, and wariness.

 People who feel imprisoned in a pen of alienation and ambiguousness, in a world of misfits, clobbered by unresponsiveness and indifference, may find release by ring-fencing a mental space to reflect on their mindset and to recover their true self.

 No hemming or hawing, no hinting or manipulation, no sledgehammer–subtlety may hold us back from claiming a climate of transparency and capturing an untainted and luminescent skyline when the boldness of the truth is coming defiantly to the fore.

 Each new timeframe, however, will conjure up new conditions for the deconstruction and interpretation of changing circumstances.

 Life Quotes and Paintings of Erik Pevernagie, Belgian painterSpiritual